A premouse inheriting strong cardinals from $V$: A premouse inner model inheriting strong cardinals

-\begin{proof} We will just prove the iterability of $C$; the others are simplifications of this proof.
+\begin{proof} We focus on the the iterability of $C=(\rho^C,M,N)$ (part \ref{item:bicephalus_it}); parts \ref{item:S_alpha_it} and \ref{item:pseudo-pm_it} are mostly simplifications of this.
+At the end we state some adaptations used for \ref{item:ultra-stack_it}.
 The main difference between the present iterability proof and that for a standard $L[\es]$-construction is in the resurrection process.
-The details of this process will be dealt with in a manner similar to that in \cite{recon_res},

-and moreover, the resurrection process of \cite{recon_res} will need to be folded into the present one.
+The details of this process will be dealt with in a manner similar to that in \cite{recon_res}, and moreover, the resurrection process of \cite{recon_res} will need to be folded into the present one.
 We follow the iterability proof of \cite{recon_res} closely.
-In one regard, the present proof is slightly simpler, because in \cite{recon_res}, arbitrary standard trees were considered, whereas here we deal with a more restricted class of trees (roughly, normal trees).
-In the pm-ultra-backgrounded setting, i.e. the proof of \ref{thm:pm-stack_well}, the natural adaptation of the proof lifts a tree on $C$ to an almost normal tree $\Uu$ on $V$.
+In one regard, the present proof is slightly simpler: in \cite{recon_res}, arbitrary standard trees were considered, whereas here we deal with a more restricted class (roughly, normal) of trees.

+In the pm-ultra-backgrounded setting, i.e. the proof of \ref{thm:pm-stack_well}, the natural adaptation of the proof to follow lifts a tree on $C$ to an almost normal tree $\Uu$ on $W$.
 We leave the verification of this to the reader.
-Likewise, its adaptation to stacks of normal trees on $\core_n(S_\alpha^\CC)$ and $P$ produces stacks of almost normal trees on $V$.
-This ensures that we only use the $(\om,\om_1,\om_1+1)$-iterability of $V$ in this context, though at the cost of increasing a little the work involved in our proof of \ref{thm:stack_well}.
-In the adaptations for \ref{thm:pm-stack_well}, one should use background extenders $G$ with $\lh(G)$ minimal (when witnessing \ref{dfn:pm-ultra_bkgd}(\ref{item:bkgd_ext})), and use pm-nice witnesses (but when the pm-nice witness is as in \ref{dfn:pm-nice_witness}\ref{item:composition}, one must literally use the two extenders $G_1$ and $G_2$ in $\Uu$).
+Likewise, its adaptation to stacks of normal trees on $\core_n(S_\alpha^\CC)$ and $P$ (parts \ref{item:S_alpha_it} and \ref{item:pseudo-pm_it}) produces stacks of almost normal trees on $W$.
+This ensures that we only use the $(\om,\om_1,\om_1+1)^*$-iterability of $W$ in this context.
+We ensure that this works by our arrangement of the proof to follow, which increases the work involved a little.
+For the adaptations to \ref{thm:pm-stack_well}, one should use background extenders $G$ with $\lh(G)$ minimal (when witnessing \ref{dfn:pm-ultra_bkgd}(\ref{item:bkgd_ext})), and use pm-nice witnesses (but when the pm-nice witness is as in \ref{dfn:pm-nice_witness}\ref{item:composition}, one must use the two extenders $G_1$ and $G_2$ in $\Uu$).